Floorp-Projects/Floorp-Portable/README.md

 ```

 ### 4. Now it is done
-The files and directories required to run the portable version are `core` and `floorp (floorp.exe)`.
+The files or directories required to run are those in the dist directory.

 ## Container Runtime